aryanjaindigitie/react-threekit/README.md

 Bundles React in production mode into a single javascript file with the name `threekit-embed.js`.

-This build strategy is useful for eCommerce embeds, requiring only a single-file upload.
+This build strategy is suitable for eCommerce embeds, requiring only a single-file upload.

 ## React Features